 Two varieties can technically be compatible and still fail to pollinate each other if their bloom windows don't overlap.
 One's already dropped its petals before the other opens.
 This is why pairing fruit trees isn't just about picking two different varieties of the same fruit, it's about picking two that are actually flowering at the same time.

-Some sweet cherry varieties, Bing, Napoleon, and Emperor Francis among them, are mutually incompatible with each other despite blooming around the same time.
+Some sweet cherry varieties, Bing, Lambert, and Napoleon (also sold as Royal Ann) among them, are mutually incompatible with each other despite blooming around the same time.
 Planting two of these together looks like it should work and doesn't.
-Van, Stella, and a few other varieties pollinate all three just fine, which is the kind of detail that only shows up once you're looking at compatibility data instead of just bloom dates.
+Van, Stella, and Lapins pollinate all three just fine, which is the kind of detail that only shows up once you're looking at compatibility data instead of just bloom dates.

 Even Self-Fertile Trees Do Better With Company